Batteryless Grid-Tie

 back to the utility company.

-it would take to install a grid-tie PV system.
-The first thing you
+look into what it would take to install a grid-tie PV system.
+The

-should do is contact your utility company to see if they will allow you
+first thing you should do is contact your utility company to see if it

-to connect a solar system to their electrical grid.
+will allow you to connect a solar system to its electrical grid.
 While there is

 interconnection of a solar or wind power system, rural electric